goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 --------------------------------------------

-To create a web page which displays ``Hello World!``, you need to create a page and then register it using ``browser:page`` ZCML directive.
-In BlueBream, it is called as *Browser Page* or more generic term, *View* which can be used to refer XMLRPC, REST and other views.
+To create a web page which displays ``Hello World!``, you need to create a view class and register it using ``browser:page`` ZCML directive.
+In BlueBream, this is called as *Browser Page*.
+Sometimes more generic term, *View* is used instead of *Browser Page* which can be used to refer to HTTP, XMLRPC, REST and other views.
 By default, the default page which you are getting when you access: http://localhost:8080 is a page registered like this.
 You can see the registration inside ``configure.zcml``, the name of view will be ``index``.
 You can access the default page by explicitly mentioning the page name in the URL like this: http://localhost:8080/@@index.
 You can refer the :ref:`howto-default-view` HOWTO for more details about how the default view for a container object is working.

 First you need to create a Python file named ``myhello.py`` at ``src/mynamespace/main/myhello.py``::